Herseninstituut/FYD_Matlab/README.md

 ***
 #### Getting started ####
 * Clone/download this repository to your local machine and add the root folder and the mysql folder to your Matlab path.
-Also add jsonlab if you are running Matlab older than 2017b.
+* Add jsonlab if you are running Matlab older than 2017b.
+* Obtain a credentials file from your systems manager (me), place this in the par folder of FYD_MATLAB and add to the matlab path.
 * Use ```getFYD()``` to create a basic json structure with all the required fields.
-* Store 1 json file with each recording session (for example, each block).
+* Store 1 json file with each recording session (for example, each block) in a separate folder.
-* Always keep the json files together with your raw data.
+* Always keep the json files together with your data.
-* A server script automatically indexes these files, if they are stored along with your data.
+* A server script automatically indexes the json files and keeps an up to date list of urls to your data.
+* Do not put spaces in your folder names.

 ***
 ## Using getFYD to create session.json files.